dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2401.md

 Using the Insert Function Dialog Box

-Displaying the function’s description
+Displaying the function's description

 Adding argument descriptions

 Chapter 21 Creating Excel Add-Ins

 Okay . . .
-So What’s an Add-In?
+So What's an Add-In?

 Why Create Add-Ins?